theobori/lueur/README.txt

 CLI tool.
 It allows you to convert Markdown and HTML to gophermap, .gph and .txt files.
 This project was originally designed to convert blog posts written in Markdown format.
-The (goldmark)[5] project was used to parse the Markdown.
+The (goldmark)[5] project was used to parse the Markdown and the (Go Networking)[6] project for the HTML.

-The project was tested with the Gopher servers (gopher://bitreich.org:70/scm/geomyidae/)[6] and (gophernicus)[7] and with the Gopher clients (lagrange)[8] and (Gophie)[9].
-I mainly used (gopher://baud.baby/0/phlog/fs20181102.txt)[10] as a reference for the gophermap file format.
+The project was tested with the Gopher servers (gopher://bitreich.org:70/scm/geomyidae/)[7] and (gophernicus)[8] and with the Gopher clients (lagrange)[9] and (Gophie)[10].
+I mainly used (gopher://baud.baby/0/phlog/fs20181102.txt)[11] as a reference for the gophermap file format.

-This project is still under construction, HTML is not implemented and only the most basic features will be, such as basic tags, CSS will not be supported.
+This project is still under construction, only the most basic HTML features will be implemented, such as basic tags, CSS will not be supported.
+It has been designed to support HTML inside Markdown.

 ## Getting started